simrenbasra/simys-blog/_posts/2026-01-17-simbot_part2.md

 1. The user sends a prompt to the chatbot.

-2. The text is tokenised into smaller units the model can process.
+2. The text is tokenised into smaller parts the model can process.

 3. The model predicts the most likely next token based on the input and its training.

 4. This process repeats until a full response is generated.

-5. Tokens are decoded back into readable text
+5. Tokens are decoded back into readable text.

-6. Response returned to user.
+6. A response is returned to the user.

 These chatbots work really well for general conversation, but they do have limitations.
-Since the model is only generating text based on what it learned during training, it cannot retrieve external information on its own.
+Since the model is only generating text based on what it learnt during training, it cannot retrieve external information on its own.
 The use case of a chatbot influences how it is designed and built.
 To understand this better, let’s look at the different types of chatbots.

 <br>